-The LIGHT button will toggle the display backlight ON or OFF.
+The LIGHT button will toggle the display back light ON or OFF.

 Altitude - The altitude is measured based on a reference point of 29.92 (sea level).
 This is pre-set at calibration and cannot be changed by the operator.
-The altitude is displayed in increments of 2 feet up to 30,000 feet, and 5 feet at altitudes above 30,000 feet.
+The altitude is displayed in increments of 1 foot.

 Airspeed - The airspeed is calculated based on the pressure differential between the static sensor and the pressure sensor.
 The two sensors are identical but independent.
 A pressure difference between the two sensors will not cause damage, even if they are at a high vacuum on one sensor and a high pressure on the other.
-(Either sensor may be damage if its pressure exceeds 20 psi.)
+(Either sensor may be damaged if its pressure exceeds 20 psi.)

-If the pitot pressure is lower than the static pressure, the airspeed reading will show "InverseP".
+If the pitot pressure is lower than the static pressure, the airspeed reading will show "InversKt".
 An inverted pressure situation will not damage the TST-621 instrument, but it may damage instruments in the aircraft!

-If the airspeed exceeds 500 knots, or if the altitude range exceeds 40,000 feet, the airspeed display will indicate " ---- ".
-This condition will not damage the TST-621 instrument, but the display serves to indicate that the pressure differential has exceeded the altitude or airspeed calculations.
+If the airspeed exceeds 500 knots, or if the altitude range exceeds 35,500 feet, the airspeed display will indicate "MaxAlt" or "MaxSpeed".
+This condition will not damage the TST-621 instrument, but the display serves to indicate that the pressure has exceeded the altitude or airspeed calculations.